-The Global Contest for the Best China-Focused Cases has attracted worldwide attention ( Winners 2015, 2016 ).
+The contest particularly welcomes those cases that examine China-focused issues from a global perspective and those with high-quality, in-depth teaching notes that incorporate theoretical analyses and/or best practices in their focal areas.
+Now entering its fourth year, the contest has attracted worldwide attention (past winners: 2015, 2016, 2017).
 This year’s contest will inherit the basic principles exhibited in our reviewing process in past events, including fairness, justice, and standardization.
 See below for details of this year’s contest:

-Phase 2 (March 1, 2018–March 31, 2018): An expert panel will be formed by experts from member schools of the Shanghai MBA Case Development and Sharing Platform.
-The expert panel will shortlist up to 10 cases from the qualified case pool.
+Phase 2 (March 1, 2019–March 31, 2019): The editorial board for management disciplines of the Global Platform of China Cases (ChinaCases.Org) will shortlist up to 10 cases from the qualified case pool.
 The shortlisted candidates are tentatively the winners of the Nominated Case Award.

-1. Only teaching cases are eligible (as opposed to research cases).
+Only teaching cases are eligible (as opposed to research cases).
 In principle, submitted cases should be based on field research.

-2. In the absence of field research, cases based on second-hand materials are also eligible on the condition that the author acknowledges that all second-hand materials used in the participating case are cited correctly and do not infringe any intellectual property rights of any third party.
+In the absence of field research, cases based on second-hand materials are also eligible on the condition that the author acknowledges that all second-hand materials used in the participating case are cited correctly and do not infringe any intellectual property rights of any third party.

-4. In addition to traditional text cases, we also welcome video cases and other new forms of cases.
+In addition to traditional text cases, we also welcome video cases and other new forms of cases.
 Regardless of case form, the case must be accompanied by a written teaching note in the same language as the case.

 In the submission process, the case author must sign an online Copyright Declaration to proceed:

-(2) The copyright ownership of cases submitted by member schools of the Shanghai MBA Case Development and Sharing Platform is subject to regulations of the Platform.
+The copyright ownership of cases submitted by member schools of the Shanghai MBA Case Development and Sharing Platform is subject to regulations of the Platform.

-3. Field research-based cases must be accompanied by an authorization letter issued by the case company.
+Field research-based cases must be accompanied by an authorization letter issued by the case company.
 The letter must be signed by a company executive and sealed with the company’s official stamp (see Online Submission System for templates).